Mike Camarota – President (Hudsonville)

 The mission of the Wheatland Music Organization, a not for profit organization, is to serve as a resource center for the preservation and presentation of traditional music and arts.
 Traditional arts are considered those learned person to person, passed from generation to the next, and influenced by culture, family, ethnicity, and era.

-Rhonda Van Oss – Customer Fulfillment Manager (Holland)
+Rhonda Van Oss – Customer Service Manager (Hudsonville)

 Rhonda is involved with the Juvenile Diabetes Research Foundation who is the leading global organization funding type 1 diabetes (T1D) research.
 JDRF’s goal is to progressively remove the impact of T1D from people’s lives until we achieve a world without T1D.